NetWare File System

-In computing, a NetWare File System (NWFS) is a file system based on a heavily modified version of FAT.
-It was used in the Novell NetWare operating system.
-It is the default and only file system for all volumes in versions 2.x through 4.x, and the default and only file system for the SYS volume continuing through version 5.x.
+In computing, the NetWare File System (NWFS) was a file system based on a heavily optimized, journal-based FAT file system.
+It was used in the Novell NetWare network operating system.
+It was the only file system for all volumes in NetWare versions 2.x, 3.x and 4.x, and the default and only file system for the SYS: volume continuing through version 5.x.
 Novell developed two varieties of NWFS: